 The following are some considerations to keep in mind as you decide which app template to use:

 - Purpose—The most important consideration is the purpose of your app.
 Embedded in this goal is your intended audience: Who is going to use your app and what are the key points that you want them to take away from the experience?

 - Functionality—What is the critical functionality needed to support that goal?

 - Aesthetic—How does the app’s layout and color scheme support your brand or message?

-The following sections organize the configurable app templates available in Portal for ArcGIS into categories based on their purpose.
+The following sections organize the configurable app templates available in the ArcGIS Enterprise portal into categories based on their purpose.
 Some configurable app templates appear in more than one category, as they meet multiple purposes.

 The final section in this topic discusses downloading and customizing these templates.

 Build a story

 The following apps help you to tell a story by combining authoritative maps with narrative text, images, and multimedia content.